-This old-fashioned confection is said to be good for sore throats, upset stomachs and whatever else may ail you.
+This old-fashioned confection is said to be good for sore throats and upset stomachs.

 A piece of horehound candy is like a trip back in time.

 |¼ c. dried horehound steams, leaves and flowers.||1 t. of butter|

 |3 c. brown sugar||Superfine sugar to roll candy in|

 1. Bring water to a boil and remove from the heat.